Jessia616/CPP-in-SDVN/README.md

 # Support
 *  Python 3.8.0
 *  Matlab 2016a
-# install
+# Install
-The SDVN platform can be obtained directly(documents except package improved ABC & IMABC)
+*  The SDVN platform can be obtained directly(documents except package improved ABC & IMABC)
-The Improved Artificial Bee Colony Algorithm and Improved Multiple-objective Artificial Bee Colony Algorithm can be obtained from package improved ABC & IMABC
+*  The Improved Artificial Bee Colony Algorithm and Improved Multiple-objective Artificial Bee Colony Algorithm can be obtained from package improved ABC & IMABC